 PacifiCorp's projects located within Utah are outlined in Table 2-1.
 In addition to the Cutler Project, PacifiCorp owns and operates four other hydroelectric developments on the Bear River; all of which are located further north and upstream in Idaho.
-These are the three Bear River Project (FERC No. 20) developments, which include the 14.7 MW Soda development, the 33 MW Grace development, the 30 MW Oneida development, and the 1.7 MW Last Chance Project (FERC No. 4580) which is a single development, co-owned by PacifiCorp, and operated under its own license.
+These are the three Bear River Project (FERC Project No. 20) developments, which include the 14.7-MW Soda development, the 33-MW Grace development, the 30-MW Oneida development, and the 1.7-MW Last Chance Project (FERC Project No. 4580-), which is a single development, co-owned by PacifiCorp, and operated under its own license.
 In addition, there are seven other hydroelectric developments on the Logan River, Blacksmith Fork, Mink Creek, and Paris Creek, all Bear River tributaries.
-PacifiCorp owns the hydroelectric development on Paris Creek (currently proposed for potential decommissioning) but is not the owner or operator of the other six developments.
+PacifiCorp owns the hydroelectric development on Paris Creek (currently proposed for decommissioning) but is not the owner or operator of the other six developments.
+In February 2022, PacifiCorp received a preliminary permit to conduct feasibility studies on a new pumped-storage generation facility, Dry Canyon, which would be located just north of Bear Lake, Idaho, utilizing a portion of Mud Lake as the bottom reservoir for the system.
+Mud Lake is the receiving water body for the Bear River, once it is diverted for storage into Bear Lake from the Bear River channel at Stewart Dam.
+The feasibility studies for this new potential generation development are currently proposed to be completed in 2026.